What Winston Churchill Meant by “Christian Civilization”

-An earlier post here on Churchill and Religion has been picked up (in context albeit somewhat abbreviated) by Wallace Henley in “The Global Tsunami on ‘Good'” in CP News.
-“I am not arguing for a Christian theocracy,” Mr. Henley writes,
+Churchill often invoked the words “Christian civilization.”
+An earlier post of mine on Churchill and Religion was picked up (context albeit somewhat abbreviated) by Wallace Henley.
+In “The Global Tsunami on ‘Good'” Mr. Henley wrote:

-but for adherence to the basic doctrines of life, love and care described in Scripture.
+I am not arguing for a Christian theocracy, but for adherence to the basic doctrines of life, love and care described in Scripture.
 Winston Churchill argued that the great goal of the Second World War was the survival of what he called repeatedly “Christian civilization.”
 Richard Langworth, a Churchill scholar, says that by “Christian civilization” Churchill thought that Christianity’s “principles applied broadly to all of mankind regardless of religion.”
-Just as, to Churchill, the word “man” meant humankind, his allusions to Christianity embodied principles he considered “universal” and that “applied broadly to all mankind regardless of religion.”
+Just as, to Churchill, the word “man” meant humankind, his allusions to Christianity embodied principles he considered universal.

 One of the primary duties of the Providential Being in whom Churchill did believe, but to whom he paid little overt obeisance, seems to have been to watch over the physical safety of Winston Leonard Spencer Churchill.
 Few people in history could have brushed against the cloak of the Angel of Death as often as Churchill, yet he survived until his 91st year.

 Churchill wasn’t sure about what existed after death.
 He once referred to it as “endless sleep…black velvet.”
-Yet at another time he predicted that he would spend at least his first million years in heaven painting.
-Thus, he explained, he would “get to the bottom of the subject.”
+Yet at another time he predicted that he would get to heaven and spend his first million years in heaven painting.
+Thus, he explained, would

 Churchill did not take the Bible literally, seeing no need.
-But if its message “cheers your heart and fortifies your soul,” he wrote, “what need is there to ask whether the imagery of the ancients is exactly, scientifically feasible?”
+He said that if its message “cheers your heart and fortifies your soul…what need is there to ask whether the imagery of the ancients is exactly, scientifically feasible?”

-When Churchill in speeches referred to “Christian civilisation” (a phrase I have actually seen edited out of certain modern renditions) he did not mean to exclude Jews or Buddhists or Muslims.
+When Churchill referred to Christian civilization (a phrase I have actually seen edited out of certain modern renditions) he did not mean to exclude Jews or Buddhists or Muslims.
 He meant those words in a much broader sense.
-Just as, to Churchill, the word “man” meant humanity, his allusions to Christianity embodied principles he considered universal: the Ten Commandments (a “judgmental” set of moral imperatives now expunged from certain public places); the Sermon on the Mount; the Golden Rule; charity; forgiveness; courage.
+Just as, to Churchill, the word “man” meant humanity, his allusions to Christianity embodied principles he considered universal.
+He meant the Ten Commandments (a “judgmental” set of moral imperatives now expunged from certain public places).
+He meant the Sermon on the Mount and the Golden Rule.
+He meant charity, forgiveness, courage.